channotation/chap/singularity_images/README.md

 Sylabs has also developed a beta version of Singularity Desktop for Mac, which runs Singularity in a lightweight virtual machine, in a transparent manner.

+We have tested the version 3 sif container with mac (OS Catalina) and that seems to work fine.
+We have not tested other versions of mac or windows.
+Let us know i if you have experience of that!